MaestroEFe/MaestroEfe/README.md

 ### 🚀 About Me

-I'm a **Software Developer** and **IT Project Manager** with 2+ years of experience leading full-stack development teams and delivering scalable web applications.
-Currently transitioning into **DevOps Engineering** while continuing to build amazing software solutions.
+I'm a **Senior Software Developer** and **IT Project Manager** with 5+ years of experience leading full-stack development teams and delivering scalable web applications.
+I leverage **AI-augmented development workflows** to enhance productivity and code quality, while currently transitioning into **DevOps Engineering** to build robust, automated infrastructure solutions.

-- 🔭 Currently working on: **Logistics management system** for G-line Logistics
+- 🔭 Currently working on: **Logistics management system** for G-line Logistics with AI-optimized workflows
 - 🌱 Currently learning: **DevOps Engineering** at Darey.io (Cloud Infrastructure, CI/CD, Containerization)
+- 🤖 AI-Enhanced Development: **40% faster development cycles** using ChatGPT, GitHub Copilot, and AI-driven code optimization
 - 👯 Looking to collaborate on: **Open source React/Next.js projects** and **DevOps automation tools**
-- 💬 Ask me about: **React, Next.js, TypeScript, Project Management, Team Leadership**
+- 💬 Ask me about: **React, Next.js, TypeScript, AI-Augmented Development, Project Management**
 - 📫 How to reach me: **victor.akeks@gmail.com**
 - ⚡ Fun fact: Successfully transitioned from **digital marketing** to **senior technical leadership** in 3 years!